 What I Did:

-• I created a small “truth jar.”
-Every time she was honest, we’d add a coin to the jar.
-When it filled up, we’d do something fun together, like a movie night or baking session.
+Created a small “truth jar.”
+Every time she was honest, we’d add a coin.
+Once it was full, we’d enjoy a movie night or bake something together.

 I realized her behavior was her way of seeking attention or expressing emotions she didn’t know how to handle.